geethikah21/flight-planner/README.md

 This project is deployed at https://geethikah21.github.io/flight-planner/.
 To see the app in action, go to this website.

+To run from source (if site is not working): take .env.example file, take the .example off, then insert your Skyscanner API key into the variable in this file from the RapidAPI site

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).